temet.util

 numPartToChunkLoadSize(numPart)

-For a given snapshot size, in terms of total particle count, decide on a good chunk loading size for a reasonable compute/memory balance.
+For a given snapshot size, in terms of total particle count, decide on a good chunk loading size.

 tail(fileName, nLines)